ineffably/mcaddon-research/README.md

 - Install the addon generator

-  Install the generator package that yo will utilze for generating our templates and help test deploy and package the addon
+  Install the generator package that yo will utilze for generating our templates and help test deploy and package the addon. source: [generator-minecraft-addon](https://github.com/minecraft-addon-tools/generator-minecraft-addon)

   ```npm i -g generator-minecraft-addon```